Author guidelines

 Figures, Schemes, Sketches and Tables

-Authors are encouraged to prepare illustrations in color.
-Graphic objects and Tables must be numbered, each consecutively by Arabic numbers with precise captions and Table titles supplied.
+Authors are encouraged to prepare illustrations in colour.
+Graphic objects and Tables must be numbered, each consecutively by Arabic numbers, with precise captions and Table titles supplied.
 They should be inserted into the main text.
-All table columns should have a heading cell which explains clearly the data filled in.
-Footnotes to table contents, in font size of 10, are to be indicated consequently by superscripted small letters.
-Tables should be prepared by MS Word “Insert table” tools.
+All table columns should have a heading cell that clearly explains the data filled in.
+Footnotes to table contents, in font size 10, are to be indicated consequently by superscripted small letters.
+Tables should be prepared using the MS Word “Insert table” tools.
 The position of Table columns must not be formatted using the space tab.
 Table rows must not be formatted using carriage returns (enter key).
 Tables must not be incorporated as graphic objects.

-All Illustrations should be prepared according to artwork instructions.
+All Illustrations should be prepared according to the artwork instructions.

 Naming, units and designations